suncoast-devs/handbook/lessons/js-ui-as-state/index.md

 }
 ```

-So now each time we change our `transactions` we can _redraw_ the user
+So now, each time we change our `transactions`, we can _redraw_ the user
 interface.
-When an event happens we update our _state_ and then ask our
+When an event happens, we update our _state_ and then ask our
 interface to render itself.

 We have a setup that looks like this: